How to take a professional headshot at home - or anywhere else you are.

 Perhaps the hardest part of getting a headshot you love is being unhappy with the way you look.
 Well, the best part of taking a professional headshot at home is that you get to be as picky as you want!
 A headshot should obviously focus on your face so it’s easily recognizable at a small size (like a LinkedIn profile picture).

-Try out different angles that you are most flattering, experiment with different smiles, take serious shots and casual ones, and don't forget to relax!
+For more headshot inspiration, try out different angles that you are most flattering, experiment with different smiles, take serious shots and casual ones, and don't forget to relax!

 3. Take more than one photo.